10 Keys to Surviving Life’s Storms

 Confidence is a learned trait.
 Anyone can attain it with the right effort.
 Education breeds confidence and one should always “know thy enemy.”
 Meaning, that whatever your troubles may be, they can be defeated by learning everything you can about them.
 Once you are armed with the confidence knowledge brings, you’re much more likely to come out on top.

 Morality is the line that you have personally designated that you will not cross.
 Where is your line?
 Have you justified and reasoned away so far that your line has nearly been erased?
-Much of our so-called problems in life we bring upon ourselves in just this manner.
+Many of our problems in life are brought on by ourselves.
 This is especially true in relationships.
 The good news is that if we are wise enough to look first at ourselves, then we can begin to go about the business of finding solutions.
-The first solution to be implemented would be to greatly raise our standards.

 Jackie Robinson once said “I’m not concerned with your liking or disliking me, all I ask is that you respect me as a human being.”
-This was a man destined to break the color barrier of America’s most beloved sport.
 Can you imagine the challenges he must have faced?
 Surely every item on this list lived inside Jackie Robinson.
 Yet, what was his only request?
-He wanted to be respected as a human being the same as anyone else.
+He wanted to be respected as a human being.
 That tells us all we need to know about the power of respect.
+Treat others with respect and you will be respected.